milonmaze/privacy-terms-observatory/www.ebay.com/help/policies/member-behaviour-policies/user-privacy-notice-privacy-policy?id=4260.md

 Australia: eBay Commerce Australia Pty.
 Ltd., Level 18, 1 York Street, Sydney NSW 2000, Australia For all other countries: eBay Commerce Inc., 2065 Hamilton Ave., San Jose, CA 95125, USA

-As described in our Payments Terms of Use
-- opens in new window or tab
-, your personal data may be processed by one or more of these entities depending on your location and the eBay website on which a user completes a transaction with you.
+As described in our Payments Terms of Use - opens in new window or tab, your personal data may be processed by one or more of these entities depending on your location and the eBay website on which a user completes a transaction with you.

 3. Data protection officer and contact

 We have appointed data protection officers in several countries to oversee the protection of your personal data.
-You will find the contact details of your data protection officer in the list of our data protection officers
-- opens in new window or tab
- in our eBay Privacy Center
-- opens in new window or tab
+You will find the contact details of your data protection officer in the list of our data protection officers - opens in new window or tab in our eBay Privacy Center - opens in new window or tab.
-.

 Furthermore, if you have any questions or complaints regarding this User Privacy Notice, our global data protection principles (see section 6.1 Data transfers to eBay Affiliates under section 6.
 Cross-border data transfers below) or our handling of personal data, you can contact the eBay Privacy Team or the controller who is responsible for the processing of your personal data at any time (for further information, see section 2.
 Controller above).
 This applies regardless of whether we have appointed a data protection officer in your country.
-You can find all necessary information and contact details
-- opens in new window or tab
- in our eBay Privacy Center
-- opens in new window or tab
+You can find all necessary information and contact details - opens in new window or tab in our eBay Privacy Center - opens in new window or tab.
-.

 4. What personal data we collect and process